tefkah/read-for-me/README.md

 Usable as a CLI tool and a library.

+Works on most files, both local and remote.

 ## Requirements

 You need to have `pdftotext` on your path for PDFs, `antiword` for Word.
 See the `textract` package for specific requirements.